Uranium pentafluoride: Synthesis and structure

 Other reducing agents have been examined.

+It can also be produced by various molecular laser isotope separation methods.

 The α form is a linear coordination polymer consisting of chains of octahedral uranium centers in which one of the five fluoride anion forms a bridge to the next uranium atom.
 The structure is reminiscent of that for vanadium pentafluoride.

 In the β form, the uranium centers adopt a square antiprismatic structure.
 The β polymorph gradually converts to α at 130 °C.

 Monomeric UF_{5}

 Of theoretical interest, molecular UF_{5} can be generated as a transient monomer by UV-photolysis of uranium hexafluoride.
 It is thought to adopt a square pyramidal geometry.